-If you (or your son or daughter) is new to dirt biking, then you need to start on a trail bike.
+If you (or your son or daughter) are new to dirt biking, then you need to start on a trail bike.
 Trail dirt bikes are smaller and less powerful, and they’re MUCH easier to ride.

 What type of dirt bike to avoid for kids?

-You don’t want your first dirt bike as a 4 year old to be an MX race bike that’s going to get out of control really quickly.
+You don’t want your first dirt bike as a 4-year-old to be an MX race bike that’s going to get out of control really quickly.

 What size dirt bike is best?